kevlu8/int0x80.ca/blogs/chessengines/3-alphabeta.md

 }
 ```

-Alpha-beta pruning results in a speedup of around sqrt(N) compared to normal negamax.
+Alpha-beta pruning results in a speedup of around sqrt(N) compared to normal negamax (in the best case).
 Plus, it's lossless, meaning that it will always find the same best move as normal negamax.

 ```
 --------------------------------------------------